softindex/datakernel/examples/remote-key-value-storage/README.md

 ```

-As you can see, `sendRequest` method returns a `CompletionStage`, at which we could listen for its results asynchronously
+As you can see, *sendRequest()* method returns a `CompletionStage`, at which we could listen for its results asynchronously
 with lambdas.

-Contratulation!
+Congratulation!
 We've finished writing code for this app.
 Let's now compile it.
-In order to do it go to project root
+In order to do it, go to project root
 directory and enter the following command:

 ```